allogic/cpp_linux/libs/trender/README.md

-# Linux Framebuffer
+# Linux Terminal Renderer
-A simple c++ terminal escape sequence rasterizer.
+A simple c++ terminal escape sequence renderer.

 ## Setup
 Include the header and draw stuff in the terminal.